Active attacks - TCP SYN Flood attack

 Social Engineering

 Social engineering exploits human psychology to trick users into divulging confidential information or performing actions that compromise security.
+This is often a key component in initiating data exfiltration.

 Network Scanning Tools